Business Class flights to Bangkok

 Distance from London to Bangkok: 5,927 miles

-If you choose to fly direct with Thai Airways to Bangkok you’ll get to experience their A380 superjumbo aircraft, which has 12 Royal First Class seats, 60 Royal Silk Business Class seats and 435 Economy seats.
+If you choose to fly direct with Thai Airways on business class flights to Bangkok you’ll get to experience their A380 superjumbo aircraft, which has 12 Royal First Class seats, 60 Royal Silk Business Class seats and 435 Economy seats.
 The flight departs lunchtime from London and overnight from Bangkok, so jet lag should hopefully be minimal.
 Business Class contains 60 shell seats with direct aisle access, a 74” pitch.
 20”width and 180° fully-flat recline.
 Each seat is equipped with a 15” personal AVOD interactive touch screen, Wi-Fi, SMS and mobile communication access, plus in-seat power for charing electronics.
 Best of all, the aircraft has over 24 members of staff, ensuring your every need will be catered for during the flight.

 Both British Airways and Eva Air choose to operate a Boeing 777 on this route.
 With BA you’ll be able to experience their Club World seats, while with Eva Air you’ll experience their Royal Laurel Business Class product.